 All other software treated as a medical device is classified as class I.

 If the software is independent of any other medical device, it shall be classified in its own right – it concerns most of the medical apps.
 On the other hand, software, which drives a device or influences the use of a device, should fall within the same class as the device.

 To sum up, for the proper software classification, it is needed to consider the intended purpose, intended population, context of the use of the software and of the information provided by the software as well as of the possible decisions to be taken.

 In this article, we’ve covered the basics of what MDR is and why it’s relevant for you if you’re building health-related software.
-In later articles, we will follow with how MDR influences the software development process, and what you should pay special attention to if you want your app to be MDR compliant.
+In later articles, we will follow with how MDR influences the software development process, how it relates to ISO 13485, and what you should pay special attention to if you want your app to be MDR compliant.